 Here’s news for every programmer out there: you do not know any better than your average user.
 What we find time and again is the simple fact that those who use the product day in and day out are often at a better vantage point to discover when something is wrong or identify what needs improvement.

 Our job as developers is not to ignore requests and prance around acting like we know what’s best; it’s to take note of it, put it in a backlog and tackle it based on importance.
-In the grand scheme of things, keep going on with blissful ignorance and you’ll find yourself playing as a parakeet’s parlay.
+Keep going with blissful ignorance and you’ll find yourself playing as a parakeet’s parlay.
 Yes you’re an important player(with a commanding voice, if I may add) but the people who use it are the boss of you.
-Remember, you’re building stuff for them, not because a book or some blog told you so.
-Ignoring your users might buy you time, but their issues will never go away, it’ll just continue on doubling up.
+Remember you’re building stuff for them, not because a book or some blog told you so.
+Ignoring your users might buy you time, but their issues will not go away — it’ll just continue on doubling up.

 “Should I babysit my users then?”
 No. Absolutely not.

 “But they’ll keep doing the wrong stuff!”
 No, no they won’t.

 We, as an industry, need to trust people more.
 We need not assume they’re going to crash the servers — granted that sometimes it does indeed happen but it’s 2012 for Pete’s sake, why do we still act like it’s 1992 and that only WE know how things work?

 A conversation is not a one way street.
 But our communication often goes one-way, that is: we tell them what to do, end of story.
 That often is the fastest way to be out of touch.
 Ask for feedback.
 Observe what’s going on.
 Listen.
 Once you’ve got what you need, then provide feedback.
 Explain how it works, why it works that way.
 Go back to the first step – ask for feedback and so on.
 No, this is not for the bosses, this is for the team: the same people who live, eat and breathe what it is you’re crafting.